 "Edgar Khalatian is hands down the best land use attorney in LA."Legal 500 USA 2020

-As an active member of the land use community, Edgar was appointed to serve as co-chair of the Los Angeles Zoning Advisory Committee.
-In this role, he regularly works with the Planning Department to revise the City’s outdated zoning code.
-He is on the Board of Directors of the Central City Association, chairs CCA’s Political Action Committee, and was chairman of the Valley Industry & Commerce Association’s Land Use Committee for over 5 years.
-The Daily Journal recently named Edgar one of California’s Top 50 Development lawyers and is listed in Legal 500 USA for land use.
-Edgar was also recently named a “Super Lawyer” and has been selected to the 2015 Southern California Rising Stars list by Super Lawyers Magazine.
-He is a licensed real estate broker and a registered lobbyist in the cities of Los Angeles and West Hollywood and the County of Los Angeles.
+As an active member of the land use community, Edgar was appointed by the Director of the Los Angeles Department of City Planning to serve as co-chair of the Los Angeles Zoning Advisory Committee.
+In this role, he is working to complete a comprehensive revision of the City of Los Angeles’ Zoning Code, one of the City’s largest planning initiatives to date.
+He serves on the Central City Association (CCA) Board of Directors and chairs CCA’s Political Action Committee.
+Edgar was also the chairman of the Valley Industry & Commerce Association’s Land Use Committee for six years.
+Edgar is also on the Board of Trustees for the Laurence School.
+He is a licensed real estate broker and a registered lobbyist in the County and City of Los Angeles and numerous local municipalities.

 Representative Entitlement Projects

-- Represented* Carlyle Realty Partners in obtaining land use approvals from the City of Culver City and its Redevelopment Agency for a 400,000 square foot Class A office building to be integrated with an existing hotel to create a mixed-use project.
-This project involved a complex shared parking analysis, major traffic improvements and CEQA compliance through the preparation of an EIR.
+- Represented* Carlyle Realty Partners in obtaining land use approvals from the city of Culver City and its Redevelopment Agency for a 400,000 square foot Class A office building to be integrated with an existing hotel to create a mixed-use project.
+This project involved a complex shared parking analysis, major traffic improvements, and CEQA compliance through the preparation of an EIR.

 - Represented* Combined Properties with the entitlements for the famed House of Blues site in West Hollywood.
 The project entitlements allow for the development of a 225,000 square foot mixed use project that will include a 149-key boutique hotel, 40 branded luxury residential units, an affordable housing component, and 15,000 square feet of entertainment and restaurant space.
 This project involved negotiating a development agreement and a community benefits package and the issuance of local permits and CEQA compliance through the preparation of an EIR.

 - Represented* the Downtown Women’s Center with the entitlement for a 70,000 square foot shelter in downtown Los Angeles.
-This pro bono project involved complex negotiations with the City of Los Angeles Redevelopment Agency, the City of Los Angeles Planning Department and numerous neighborhood groups.
+This pro bono project involved complex negotiations with the City of Los Angeles Redevelopment Agency, the City of Los Angeles Planning Department, and numerous neighborhood groups.